RansNotDev/RansNotDev/README.md

 ## 🚀 About Me

-- 🎓 Passionate developer & lifelong learner
-- 🛠️ Building cool things with code
+- 💻 Full Stack Developer with a passion for creating innovative solutions
+- 🎯 Currently seeking opportunities in web development and software engineering
-- 🌱 Currently exploring new tech and frameworks
+- 🌱 Always learning and exploring new technologies
+- 🤝 Open to freelance projects and full-time positions

 ---